volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-providers-2026.md

 | Pricing | Opaque | Opaque | Published per-asset |
 | SIEM ownership | Vendor-controlled | Vendor-controlled | Customer retains control |

-#### ✅ UnderDefense’s AI SOC + Human Ally: Show, Don’t Tell
+#### ✅ UnderDefense’s Agentic AI SOC: Built to Work on Top of What You Already Own
 We built the [UnderDefense](https://underdefense.com/platform/) platform to solve the exact problem described above.
-It connects 250+ security tools into a single context-aware detection layer, your Splunk, your CrowdStrike, your Okta, your cloud consoles, without forced migration or proprietary lock-in.
+It works on top of the stack you already have, your Splunk, your CrowdStrike, your Okta, your cloud consoles, connecting 250+ security tools into a single context-aware detection layer without forced migration or proprietary lock-in.
 Every investigative step is observable and auditable: structured investigation reports delivered in seconds, not black-box verdicts.

 The capability no other vendor offers: ChatOps user verification.
-When UnderDefense flags a behavioral alert, “Did Jane authorize this OAuth app at 2:41 AM?”, our analysts contact the affected user directly through Slack, Teams, email, or SMS.
-This resolves alerts that would otherwise remain unanswerable, closing the gap between detection and confirmed threat without escalating back to your team.
+When the platform flags a behavioral alert, “Did Jane authorize this OAuth app at 2:41 AM?”, it pings the affected user directly through Slack, Teams, email, or SMS and resolves the alert automatically once they respond.
+Anything that still needs a human decision routes to your own team or, for urgent cases, to UnderDefense’s 24/7 IR team, closing the loop without adding headcount.

-The result: 96% MITRE ATT&CK coverage, 2-minute alert-to-triage SLA, 15-minute escalation for critical incidents, no-code response playbooks, and forever-free [compliance kits](https://underdefense.com/services/compliance/) backed by six consecutive years of zero ransomware cases across all MDR customers.
+The result: 96% MITRE ATT&CK coverage, 2-minute alert-to-triage SLA, 15-minute escalation for critical incidents, no-code response playbooks, and forever-free compliance kits backed by six consecutive years of zero ransomware cases across every UnderDefense customer.

-As one customer described it: UnderDefense detected threats 2 days faster than CrowdStrike OverWatch because AI detection without human context leaves gaps only analysts communicating directly with users can close.
+As one customer described it: UnderDefense detected threats 2 days faster than CrowdStrike OverWatch, because detection without human context leaves gaps that only direct user verification can close.

 ## Q4.
 Vendor Claims vs. What G2 and Gartner Reviewers Actually Say: The Honest Scorecard
 Every top-ranking AI SOC article you’ll find is published by a vendor who, surprise, ranks themselves #1.
 This section takes a different approach: pulling verified G2 and Gartner Peer Insights data to compare what vendors claim against what customers actually experience.